tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 Hopefully it is not as scary as you had anticipated.
 I think the game of Tic-Tac-Toe is a very practical example.
 You see we declared a constant with the variable name `ticTacToe`.
-The casing of the name of the variable is something called camelcase, and is a common convention in TypeScript/Javascript.
+The casing of the name of the variable is something called camel case (camelCase), and is a common convention in TypeScript/Javascript.
 The standard is to lead with a lowercase letter, and then capitalize the next letter anywhere there is typically a space or a separator before hand.
 You can see the type is `string[][]`.
 That would be an array of string arrays.
 We need this due to having multiple rows.